 On the top line we import

 path from Django to power our URL pattern and on the next line we import our views.
-Our urlpattern has three parts:
+By referring to the

-- specify the view which is called
+- a reference to the view called

-/ then use the view called
+"", Django should use the view called

-# helloworld_project/urls.py from django.contrib import admin from django.urls import path, include urlpatterns = [ path('admin/', admin.site.urls), path('', include('pages.urls')), ]
+# django_project/urls.py from django.contrib import admin from django.urls import path, include # new urlpatterns = [ path("admin/", admin.site.urls), path("", include("pages.urls")), # new ]

 include on the second line next to

-path and then created a new urlpattern for our
+path and then created a new URL pattern for our

 pages app.
 Now whenever a user visits the homepage, they will first be routed to the

 pages app and then to the

-We have all the code we need now!
+We have all the code we need now.
 To confirm everything works as expected, restart our Django server:

-(helloworld) $ python manage.py runserver
+(.venv) $ python manage.py runserver

-http://127.0.0.1:8000/ it now displays the text “Hello, world!”
+http://127.0.0.1:8000/ it now displays the text “Hello, World!”

-(helloworld) $ git init
+(.venv) $ git init